Nrico/fineartsuite/README.md

 # FineArtSuite

 FineArtSuite is a minimal gallery website project.
-This repository provides a single HTML file that serves as a starting point for displaying art online.
+The repository now ships a small Node.js/Express application using EJS templates for rendering pages.

 ## Running the site locally